qcri/Arabesque/input/user_guide.md

 project: Arabesque
 ---
 # Programming in Arabesque
 Arabesque simplifies the programming of Graph Mining Problems as presented in our [paper](http://sigops.org/sosp/sosp15/current/2015-Monterey/printable/093-teixeira.pdf).
-In the paper,  we describe the system and we provide a comprehensive introduction to the concepts that we describe belo  w.
+In the paper,  we describe the system and provide a comprehensive introduction to the concepts that we describe below.

 We show how Arabesque can be used to solve three fundamental problems in Graph Mining.
 Finding cliques, counting motifs and frequent subgraph mining.
 We chose these problems because they represent different classes of graph mining problems.
 Finding cliques is an example of dense subgraph mining, and allows one to prune the embeddings using local information.
 Counting motifs requires exhaustive graph exploration up to some maximum size.
 Frequent subgraph mining is an example of explore-and-prune problems, where only embeddings corresponding to a frequent pattern need to be further explored.
 We discuss these problems below in more detail.